dinaamer488/Plog/README.md

-# Plog
+# Blog

 ## Short Description

-Plog is a simple project starter/template (or app) — a foundation you can build on or extend easily.
+Blog is a simple project starter/template (or app) — a foundation you can build on or extend easily.

 ## Description

-Plog provides a clean, minimal setup to start a web (or software) project.
+Blog provides a clean, minimal setup to start a web (or software) project.
 It includes basic structure and code, so you can focus directly on building features instead of initial boilerplate.
-Whether you want to use it as a learning base, a prototype foundation, or a full project scaffold — Plog gives you a ready-to-go starting point.
+Whether you want to use it as a learning base, a prototype foundation, or a full project scaffold — Blog gives you a ready-to-go starting point.

 ## Features / What It Offers